ORNL/curifactory/sphinx/source/getting_started.rst

     experiment iris -p params_file1 -p params_file2 -p iris

-This will call the :code:`get_params()` of every requested parameters file (and/or experiment file) and combine all returned argument sets into a single list that gets passed into the experiment's :code:`run()`.
+This will call the :code:`get_params()` of every requested parameters file (and/or experiment file) and combine all returned parameter sets into a single list that gets passed into the experiment's :code:`run()`.

 .. figure:: images/curifactory_overview_simpler.png
     :align: center

-    Creating distinct parameters files allows for structuring shared argument sets to apply across experiments
+    Creating distinct parameters files allows for structuring shared parameter sets to apply across experiments

 Organization of growing projects